myllynen/rhel-idm-automation/README.md

 ## Quick Usage Example

+These playbooks use the Ansible FreeIPA automation available from upstream repository (unsupported), _ansible-freeipa_ RPM (suppored), and Red Hat Automation Hub, please see the links below.

 To install IPA/IdM servers, configure IPA/IdM cluster, populate IPA/IdM
 with identity and policy data, and connect clients: